-While SAIPE Census data is the main factor driving Title I eligibility, the calculation also uses the income eligibility guidelines to determine an LEA's portion of that census data.
+While SAIPE (Small Area Income and Poverty Estimates) Census data is the main factor driving Title I eligibility, the calculation also uses the income eligibility guidelines to determine an LEA's portion of that census data.
 This information is collected both through CNP Web with Free and Reduced Lunch (FRL) data as well as through AzEDS as Income Eligibility indicator 1 and indicator 2.
 From these two sources, the highest calculated poverty rate is chosen for each LEA.
-Due to the continuation of the Seamless Summer Option (SSO), FRL data continues to be widely unavailable.
-Therefore, it is increasingly important for you to enter and validate your AzEDS Oct 1 poverty data.
+With the transition back to the National School Lunch Program (NSLP) from the Seamless Summer Option (SSO), it is important to know which forms to use.